-The building of the river system model which provides the data for assessing entitlements is described in companion report Building the river system model for the Border Rivers Valley regulated river system (Department of Planning, Industry and Environment Water, 2020a).
+The building of the river system model which provides the data for assessing entitlements is described in companion report Building the river system model for the Gwydir Valley regulated river system (DPIE Water 2021a).

-The use of the model results for predicting potential environmental outcomes is described in companion report Environmental outcomes of implementing the Floodplain Harvesting Policy in the Border Rivers Valley (Department of Planning, Industry and Environment Water, 2020b).
+The use of the model results for predicting potential environmental outcomes is described in companion report Environmental outcomes of implementing the Floodplain Harvesting Policy in the Gwydir Valley (DPIE Water 2021b).